-Serbia: No delays for South Stream claims Gazprom official22.
-April 2014. / News Serbia Energy
+Serbia: No delays for South Stream claims Gazprom official, News Serbia Energy

 Novy Urengoy, “Gazprom” continues to build international gas pipeline the “South Stream”, which passes through Serbia, and the project is going to be completed, say company leaders from “Gazprom Production Urengoy”.
 The “South Stream” is being built and will be completed, and “Gazprom” will give its best,” said General Director of “Gazprom’s” daughter company of “Gazprom Production Urengoy”, Mr. Sergei Mazanov to reporters on a tour of the largest continental gas field in northern Siberia.

 Some dose of uncertainty in the realization of the project brought the mismatch of the South Stream with EU regulations and due to the crisis in Ukraine there are differences between Russia on one side and the U.S. with the EU on the other.